-- (ii) Teaching Faculty.
-The Title IX Coordinator will provide the Provost/Dean of the College ("Dean of the College") with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.
-The Dean of the College will determine an appropriate sanction(s).
-If the Dean of the College determines that a sanction of dismissal for is recommended, the sanction will be reviewed under Section VII.B.7(b).
-The Dean of the College will then provide written notification to the Title IX Coordinator of the action taken with regard to the faculty member. - (iii) Exempt Employees, Other Than Teaching Faculty.
+- (iii) Exempt Employees, Other Than Teaching Faculty.
 Sanctions regarding exempt employees, as defined by the College, will be determined by the Employee's Vice President (or his/her designee) or in the case of an employee in the Athletics Department or who reports to the President, the President's designee.
-The Director of Human Resources (or his/her designee) will be consulted on any sanction.
-The Title IX Coordinator will provide such official(s) with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report. - (iv) Non-Exempt Employees.
-Sanctions regarding non-exempt employees, as defined by the College, vendors, independent contractors and other third parties will be determined by the Director of Human Resources (or his/her designee).
-The Title IX Coordinator will provide such official with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report.
+The Director of Human Resources (or his/her designee) will be consulted, and any other College officials may be consulted, on any sanction.
+The Title IX Coordinator will provide the Sanctioning Official with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report, the Parties' responses to that Report (if any), and information concerning any prior College discipline of the Responding Party. - (iv) Non-Exempt Employees and Third Parties.
+Sanctions regarding non-exempt employees, as defined by the College, vendors, independent contractors and other third parties will be determined by the Director of Human Resources (or his/her designee), who may consult with other College officials.
+The Title IX Coordinator will provide the Sanctioning Officer with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report, the Parties' responses to that Report (if any), and information concerning any prior College discipline of the Responding Party.